Take your first step towards becoming a Heart Trekker

 London to Oxford

-Sign up and take on our ultimate endurance event, walking 100km continuously through the day and night, equating to 145,000 steps in the fight against heart disease.
+Sign up and take on our ultimate endurance event, walking 100km continuously through the day and night, equating to 145,000 steps.
 This event will be a great experience for those looking for the ultimate challenge, who are ready to put in plenty of training and enjoy what is going to be a serious test of both your mental and physical stamina.

 'I thought this was going to be easy, but oh I was wrong - such a sense of achievement once we made it to the end.
 Walking 100km is much harder than I thought!' - London to Oxford 2017 Heart Trekker

 You must be 16 years old to take part, and under-18's must be accompanied by an adult.
 Because of the testing nature of the trek we would recommend that you train for this challenge and take part with a friend or as part of a team.
-If you would prefer a paper registration form, please download the form here and email it to [email protected].
+If you would prefer a paper registration form, please complete this form and email it to [email protected].

 Your entry fee covers the cost of organising the event, but it's the money you raise that powers our life saving research.
-Previous Heart Trekkers have aimed to raise £400 to take on this event, and many look at joining our 500 Club, becoming a champion fundraiser and joining the fight against heart disease.
+Previous Heart Trekkers have aimed to raise £400 to take on this event, and many look at joining our 500 Club, becoming a BHF champion.

 Your London to Oxford Trek entry includes